jdjakub/phd-thesis/ch-bl.md

 It might seem appropriate to also perform an evaluation via the Cognitive Dimensions of Notation.
 However, this would not actually tell us anything interesting, because the novel contribution of this system is not its notation.
 The current interface of BootstrapLab is minimal and unpolished for reasons of expediency.
 The point is *not* that we have come up with a brilliant new notation or UI that will improve programming; the notation is something that each user should fit to him or herself according to subjective preference.
 The important point is that the system *supports* the usage of different notations for different contexts.
 Notations in BootstrapLab should be a free parameter, so it does not make sense to apply Cognitive Dimensions to BootstrapLab *itself*, and it does not provide any value to analyse the placeholder interface in this way.

 ## Notational Freedom
 \criterion{Are there multiple syntaxes for textual notation?
-No.}
+No.} Only JavaScript syntax is available in the special `js` instruction.
+However, the system is built on explicit structure, so syntax does not make much of an appearance at all.

 \criterion{Does the system make use of GUI elements?
 Yes.}
+BootstrapLab's graphics window is a zoomable/draggable view containing a crude tree editor.
+Next to it is a rendering of the state tree in ordinary web HTML elements.

 \criterion{Is it possible to view and edit data as tree structures?
 Yes.}
+Tree-structured data can be viewed in the HTML-rendered tree view and the in-system tree editor.
+It can be edited only in the latter.

 \criterion{Does the system allow freeform arrangement and sizing of data items?
-Maybe.}
+No.}
+We did not have enough time to support the moving and resizing of items in the graphics window.

+\criterion{Is there support for custom user-supplied notations?
+Potentially.}
+The code for rendering the tree editor and accepting user input currently lives in the substrate.
+However, we gave a proof-of-concept in\ Section\ref{provide-for-domain-specific-notations} for how this could be moved in-system.
+Because of this, there is no inherent barrier to custom notations.

+\criterion{Is there support for custom user-supplied grammars?
+Potentially.} Ditto.

 ## Implicit Structure
-\criterion{Is structure recovery necessary for non-behavioural "data"?}
+\criterion{Is structure recovery necessary for non-behavioural "data"?
+No.}

-\criterion{Is structure recovery necessary for behavioural "code"?}
+\criterion{Is structure recovery necessary for behavioural "code"?
+No. }

-\criterion{Can syntax errors be saved and discovered later?}
+\criterion{Can syntax errors be saved and discovered later?
+No.}

-\criterion{Can extra-syntactic errors be saved and discovered later?}
+\criterion{Can extra-syntactic errors be saved and discovered later?
+No.}

 ## Self-Sustainability
 \criterion{Can you add new items to system namespaces without a restart?
 Yes.}